Institut-Catala-d-Investigacio-Quimica/eChempad/README_DEVELOPER.md

 ```bash
 sudo bash install.sh -v -o psql
 bash install.sh -v -o jdk pgadmin postman ideau  # ideac

 ```

 This will install:
   * **JDK8:** Java development kit.
-Contains the interpreter for the Java programming language.
+Contains the interpreter for the Java programming language `java` and the tool to manipulate the certificates used in the java VM `keytool`
   * **psql:** PostGreSQL, SQL DataBase engine
   * **IntelliJ IDEA Community / IntelliJ IDEA Ultimate:** IDE with a high customization via plugins to work with Java.
     The  ultimate edition needs a license; The community version, which is commented out, has also all the required